anchore/grype/README.md

 #### Offline and air-gapped environments

-By default, Grype checks for a new database on every run, by making a network call over the Internet.
+By default, Grype checks for a new database on every run, by making a network request over the internet.
 You can tell Grype not to perform this check by setting the environment variable `GRYPE_DB_AUTO_UPDATE` to `false`.

-As long as you place Grype's `vulnerability.db` and `metadata.json` files in the cache directory for the expected schema version, Grype has no need to access the network.
-Additionally, you can get a listing of the database archives available for download from the `grype db list` command in an online environment, download the database archive, transfer it to your offline environment, and use `grype db import <db-archive-path>` to use the given database in an offline capacity.
+As long as you place Grype's `vulnerability.db` and `import.json` files in the cache directory for the expected schema version, Grype has no need to access the network.
+Additionally, you can get a reference to the latest database archive for download from the `grype db list` command in an online environment, download the database archive, transfer it to your offline environment, and use `grype db import <db-archive-path>` to use the given database in an offline capacity.

 If you would like to distribute your own Grype databases internally without needing to use `db import` manually you can leverage Grype's DB update mechanism.
-To do this you can craft your own `listing.json` file similar to the one found publically (see `grype db list -o raw` for an example of our public `listing.json` file) and change the download URL to point to an internal endpoint (e.g. a private S3 bucket, an internal file server, etc).
-Any internal installation of Grype can receive database updates automatically by configuring the `db.update-url` (same as the `GRYPE_DB_UPDATE_URL` environment variable) to point to the hosted `listing.json` file you've crafted.
+To do this you can craft your own `latest.json` file similar to the public "latest database file" and change the download URL to point to an internal endpoint (e.g. a private S3 bucket, an internal file server, etc.).
+Any internal installation of Grype can receive database updates automatically by configuring the `db.update-url` (same as the `GRYPE_DB_UPDATE_URL` environment variable) to point to the hosted `latest.json` file you've crafted.

 #### CLI commands for database management